unibz-core/Scior/documentation/OntCatOWL-Execution-Modes.md

 The only mandatory argument is `ontology_file`, which is the path to the input ontology file.
 This file can be stored locally (i.e., offline in the user’s file system) or remotely (i.e., online, web stored)* and is the ontology that is going to have its semantics improved by OntCatOWL.

 We implemented OntCatOWL using the [RDFLib Python library](https://rdflib.readthedocs.io/en/stable/), hence the software accepts rdf-based ontology files written in all its supported syntaxes.
+Once the syntax is valid, OntCatOWL automatically identifies and processes it.
 For consulting a table with all supported syntaxes, please refer to the [RDFLib parsing documentation page](https://rdflib.readthedocs.io/en/stable/intro_to_parsing.html).

 - Check [open issue #15](https://github.com/unibz-core/OntCatOWL/issues/15) status for validating this information.